cancerberoSgx/typescript-in-the-browser/README.md

   "separate typecript.js fil from the rest since is too big(20mb)
   * using tsc and browserify only (no tsify) browsersync - watchify and tsc -w for development is great.

+ * move out typescript.js from compilation chain so its faster